26 min read

 7. Can you share an example of a time you received constructive feedback and how you handled it?

-For employers: This question helps gauge the candidate’s ability to accept feedback and learn from it.
+For employers: This question helps gauge the candidate’s ability to accept feedback.

 For applicants: Provide an example where feedback helped you grow and improve.